camplowell/middleman-webpack/README.md

 # Middleman-Webpack
 A minimal Middleman 4 template using webpack 5 and the Yarn package manager.
-It comes with Bootstrap 5 and JQuery 3.7 preinstalled.
+It comes with floating-ui, a minimal popup placement library.

 This may be maintained sporadically or not at all as things change, and is a result of me trying to figure things out for myself.